The Climate Data Portal is the access point for all NARCliM data including the 2014 projections.

 There is no daily data for any variable for 29 February on any year for the NARCliM CCCMA3.1 simulations.
 This is because the CCCMA3.1 Global Climate Model that is being downscaled works on a calendar that has no leap years.

-At present, no evaporation data are available from the NSW Climate Data Portal.
-A dataset for potential evaporation is being generated from other climate variables and will be made available through the data portal in the future.
+At present, evaporation data is available from the Climate Data Portal.
+A dataset for evapotranspiration is being generated from other climate variables and will be made available through the data portal in the future.

 Mean surface air temperature (tasmean)

 The daily tasmean datasets contain spatial discontinuities over the ocean.
 This is likely due to discontinuities in data from the Global Climate Models that are being downscaled.
 These discontinuities coincide with discontinuities in the daily hussmean (mean surface specific humidity) datasets.
 Monthly data and data over the land are not affected.